 Fooled by Randomness is for those who are willing to gain knowledge and are ready to accept and remove their drawbacks.

-The book Randomness, is not a theory or a concept, but here author Nassim Nicholas Taleb says that randomness is the people’s ability to create unpredictable situations, occurrences, occasions, events, and still list goes on.
+The book Randomness is not a theory or a concept, but here author Nassim Nicholas Taleb says that randomness is the people’s ability to create unpredictable situations, occurrences, occasions, events, and still the list goes on.

 Taleb says that randomness is not all malicious but it’s harmless too.
 We need to use randomness in a better way so that our lives get improved in a better way.

-Although, there are some fields like poetry, art, humour, books etc., which can’t work without randomness.
+Although, there are some fields like poetry, art, humor, books, etc., which can’t work without randomness.
 Nassim Nicholas Taleb says that without randomness there will be neither beauty nor joy in the art.

 If we find happiness in these things, randomness is good.
-Author says that we can’t let randomness fooled us, but right kind of randomness is good.
+The author says that we can’t let randomness fooled us, but the right kind of randomness is good.

 The author has given the best example of perception.
-Further illustrating the example of half empty and half full glass.
-Author has discussed how a person can become positive, and how one tempted to approach things.
+Further illustrating the example of half-empty and half-full glass.
+The author has discussed how a person can become positive, and how one tempted to approach things.